 At 17, Juana moved to New York.
 The first months were the most excruciating of her career.
 Juana endured a tremendous cultural shock.
 Her English wasn’t too proficient then and the city’s fast-paced lifestyle overwhelmed her.
 Her New York agent facilitated a personal guide to help her move around the city.
 But, as the fiercely independent woman she has always been, Juana decided not to take him.

 Juana regularly had to attend ten casting calls per day.
 Every night, she wound up exhausted and missing her family and friends.
 Despite her precocious maturity and determination, Juana also experienced self-doubt.
 One day, as she stepped off the train rushing to attend a job interview, a strong wind blew her files up in the air.
 She felt devastated.
 A gentle passerby helped her pick up her sheets.

 Although she resides in New York, Juana constantly travels all over the world and has a personal agent who manages her busy agenda.
 And yet, the multiple accolades, public praise, and success have not changed her a bit.
 That’s the impression she leaves when you first meet her.
 I bumped into her inside a hipster café on Avenue B, in the neighborhood of East Village.
 She smiled, shook my hand and said: “Hola, soy Juana.”
 Her penetrating gaze soothes you with an air of mystery and contentment.
-Besides her astonishing beauty, I was mesmerized by her deep sense of awareness, her compassion, and humility.
-Perhaps this is what has kept her so mature and grounded.
+Besides her astonishing beauty, I was mesmerized by her deep sense of awareness, her compassion, and her humility.

 Image: Courtesy of Solar and Michaela Dosamantes